amrxj/CyberNews-Discord-Bot/README.md

 - **Fetches Cybersecurity News**: Automatically retrieves the latest cybersecurity news from Reddit every 24 hours.
 - **Embeds in Discord**: News posts are sent as rich embeds with clickable links to the articles.
 - **Customizable**: Fetch posts from specific subreddits, change fetch intervals, and target specific Discord channels.
-- **Personal Use & Future Deployment**: Initially for personal use, but will be deployed on the cloud and available for other Discord servers.

 ## Installation